MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/datatypeenum.md

 <td><p>Indicates a pointer to an <strong>IDispatch</strong> interface on a COM object (DBTYPE_IDISPATCH).</p>

 > [!NOTE]
-> <P>This data type is currently not supported by ADO.
-Usage may cause unpredictable results.</P>
+> This data type is currently not supported by ADO.
+Usage may cause unpredictable results.

 <p></p></td>